foontzoot/foontzoot.github.io/index.md

 #### ASP.NET Core • EF Core • ASP.NET Identity • Azure SQL • Aurelia • Gulp • Bower • Moq • NUnit • Jasmine • Swagger • Azure • SASS • VSTS

 Questica OpenBook software can help you build transparency and trust by communicating your data visually.
 Present financial and non-financial data with descriptive text, informational pop-ups, charts, and graphs.
 The searching, filtering and sorting tools allow you to find the right information faster and discover information that was once hidden in a spreadsheet.
-It is a multitenant SPA application hosted on Azure.
+It is a .NET Core multitenant SPA application hosted on Azure.
 Backend API is build using CQRS and Repository patterns.

 ---